Search Contact information

 1. How can I run graphics programs remotely? - See the Offsite Access page or (if you're within CUED) the Linux Servers page.

-2. How can I do screendumps? - use KSnapshot (KSnapshot) or Take Screenshot (Take Screenshot) in the applications panel, or import from the command line.
+2. How can I do screendumps? - use the Accessories/Take Screenshot option available from the taskbar's Applications menu or import from the command line.

 World Wide Web [back to top of page]